Hans Crouse: Philadelphia Phillies

 On July 30, 2021, Crouse, Kyle Gibson, and Ian Kennedy were traded to the Philadelphia Phillies in exchange for Spencer Howard, Kevin Gowdy, and Josh Gessner.
-He split the remainder of the minor league season between the Reading Fightin Phils and the Lehigh Valley IronPigs.

-On September 26, 2021, Crouse's contract was selected to the active roster to make his MLB debut that day versus the Pittsburgh Pirates.
-He was outrighted off the 40-man roster on November 9, 2022.
+He split the remainder of the minor league season between the Double–A Reading Fightin Phils and the Triple–A Lehigh Valley IronPigs.
+On September 26, Crouse's contract was selected to the active roster to make his MLB debut that day versus the Pittsburgh Pirates.